huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

-# LoRA for Feature Extraction and Embedding tasks such as Semantic Similarity
+# LoRA for semantic similarity tasks

 Low-Rank Adaptation (LoRA) is a reparametrization method that aims to reduce the number of trainable parameters with low-rank representations.
 The weight matrix is broken down into low-rank matrices that are trained and updated.
 All the pretrained model parameters remain frozen.
 After training, the low-rank matrices are added back to the original weights.
 This makes it more efficient to store and train a LoRA model because there are significantly fewer parameters.